numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 It is not yet clear to us yet if we need an optional like ``NotImplementedButCoercible``, so for now we propose to defer this issue.
-We can always implement ``np.NotImplementedButCoercible`` at some later time if it proves critical to the numpy community in the future.
+We can always implement ``np.NotImplementedButCoercible`` at some later time if it proves critical to the NumPy community in the future.
 Importantly, we don't think this will stop critical libraries that desire to implement most of the high level NumPy API from adopting this proposal.